Maarten Houben

 RESEARCH PROFILE

-Maarten Houben is a postdoctoral researcher at the Eindhoven University of Technology (TU/e) at the Department of Industrial Design and serves on the core team of the TU/e Expertise Center for Dementia & Technology (ECDT).
-In 2022, he obtained his PhD cum laude by investigating the beneficial effects of everyday sounds and soundscapes in technologies for dementia.
-Maarten is passionate about designing and researching ambient multisensory technologies that have a meaningful impact on vulnerable user groups.
-Maarten obtained his master’s degree in engineering sciences: architecture at KU Leuven in 2017.
-He gained experience in media architecture and public displays at the Research[x]Design group at KU Leuven as a research assistant.
+Maarten Houben is an Assistant Professor at the Eindhoven University of Technology in the Department of Industrial Design and the TU/e Expertise Center for Dementia & Technology (ECDT).
+In 2022, he obtained his PhD cum laude by investigating the beneficial effects of everyday sounds and soundscapes in technologies for people with dementia.
+Maarten is passionate about designing and researching multisensory and tangible technologies that positively impact the wellbeing of vulnerable users or communities by providing social, sensory, and aesthetic enrichment during everyday life.
+Maarten holds a master’s degree in engineering sciences: architecture and gained research experience in Human-Computer Interaction and interactive media architecture at the Research[x]Design group at KU Leuven as a research assistant.
 In 2018, he started his PhD at the Eindhoven University of Technology at the Department of Industrial Design and worked as a guest researcher at the TRANZO Scientific Center for Care and Wellbeing, Tilburg University.
-He has published in international journals and peer-reviewed conferences such as ACM CHI, DIS, TEI, DRS and has received two Best Paper Awards.
-He also served on the program committee of CHI Late-Breaking Work (2021&2022), has peer-reviewed for CHI, DIS, TEI, TBIT and is currently on the steering committee of the Dementia Lab Conference.
-With a background in architecture, engineering sciences, and design, he strives to conduct research in multidisciplinary settings by designing and evaluating multisensory technologies in everyday routines and real-life environments, such as people’s homes, public spaces, and formal care settings.
-For more info, please visit maartenhouben.be Feel free to contact him or follow his research via LinkedIn, Google Scholar or ResearchGate!
+He has published in peer-reviewed conferences and international journals such as ACM CHI, DIS, TEI, DRS and has received two Best Paper Awards.
+He served on the program committee of CHI Late-Breaking Work (2021&2022), is Co-Chair of the Late Breaking Work track at CHI’24.
+He is currently on the steering committee of the Dementia Lab Conference.
+With a background in architecture, engineering sciences, and design, he strives to research in multidisciplinary settings by designing and evaluating tangible design artefacts that provide rich multisensory experiences in everyday environments, such as people’s homes or public spaces, but also sensitive settings, such as care homes.

 Ancillary Activities